charite-uwatwembi/Codewars_Katas/README.md

-These are some javascript codewars katas answers i have been working on.
+These are some javascript codewars kata answers i have been working on.
 😊